huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

-By default, a DNS server that supports DNS/QUIC MUST listen for and accept QUIC connections on the dedicated UDP port TBD (number to be defined in (#iana-considerations)), unless it has mutual agreement with its clients to use a port other than TBD for DNS over QUIC.
+By default, a DNS server that supports DNS/QUIC MUST listen for and accept QUIC connections on the dedicated UDP port TBD (number to be defined in (#iana-considerations)), unless it has mutual agreement with its clients to use a port other than TBD for DNS/QUIC.
 In order to use a port other than TBD, both clients and servers would need a configuration option in their software.

-By default, a DNS client desiring to use DNS over QUIC with a particular server MUST establish a QUIC connection to UDP port TBD on the server, unless it has mutual agreement with its server to use a port other than port TBD for DNS over QUIC.
+By default, a DNS client desiring to use DNS/QUIC with a particular server MUST establish a QUIC connection to UDP port TBD on the server, unless it has mutual agreement with its server to use a port other than port TBD for DNS/QUIC.
 Such another port MUST NOT be port 53 or port 853.
-This recommendation against use of port 53 for DNS over QUIC is to avoid confusion between DNS over QUIC and DNS over UDP as specified in [@!RFC1035].
-Similarly, using port 853 would cause confusion between DNS over QUIC and DNS over DTLS as specified in [@?RFC8094].
+This recommendation against use of port 53 for DNS/QUIC is to avoid confusion between DNS/QUIC and DNS/UDP as specified in [@!RFC1035].
+Similarly, using port 853 would cause confusion between DNS/QUIC and DNS/DTLS as specified in [@?RFC8094].

 ## Stream Mapping and Usage